10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 24/7 Human Oversight With Smart Alerts

-Systems that combine cameras with human review and verification prevent theft before it completes.
-Remote construction site monitoring means professional operators watch feeds from U.S.-based centers, receive AI-filtered alerts about genuine threats, and verify activity in real time.
+Systems that combine cameras with human verification prevent theft before it completes.
+ValleyGuard's remote construction site monitoring means UL-listed, US-based Intervention Specialists watch live feeds, receive AI-filtered alerts about genuine threats, and verify activity in real time.
 This eliminates the gap between detection and response that makes passive cameras ineffective.

-An operator sees an intruder within 3-5 seconds of breach.
+An Intervention Specialist sees an intruder within 3 to 5 seconds of breach.
 They verify the threat is real, not a false alarm.
-They take immediate action.
+They act.
+No call to a manager.
+No waiting for a callback.
+The response begins while the intrusion is still happening.

 4. Deploy Mobile Surveillance Units and Solar Cameras

-Mobile units and solar cameras can cover large areas without power infrastructure or network connectivity.
-Solar panels charge batteries that run cameras, lighting, and wireless transmission equipment.
-Cellular connectivity sends alerts and video feeds to monitoring centers without requiring WiFi or ethernet.
+Valley Alarm's solar-powered mobile security trailers cover large areas without power infrastructure or network connectivity.
+Solar panels charge batteries that run night color cameras, lighting, and wireless transmission equipment.
+Cellular connectivity sends alerts and video feeds to Intervention Specialists without requiring WiFi or ethernet.

 These portable systems work for perimeter coverage, remote staging areas, or temporary material storage zones where running power lines isn't practical.
-One mobile unit can monitor 2-3 acres depending on terrain and positioning.
+One mobile unit can monitor 2 to 3 acres depending on terrain and positioning.
+They deploy in 24 to 48 hours with no infrastructure required.

 Rotate Units Based on Jobsite Phase